piccolomo/plotext/readme/utilities.md

 All main `plotext` methods have a doc-string that can be accessed in three ways.
 For example the doc-string of the `scatter()` function can be accessed:

 - using `print(scatter.__doc__)`,

 - more easily through the `doc` container with `doc.scatter()`,

 - with `doc.all()` which prints all `plotext` doc-strings.

-Here are some methods that directly output usefull guides:
+Here are some methods that directly output useful `plotext` guides:

 - the `markers()` method displays the available **marker codes**, also discussed  [here](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#markers),